-How to Play Under Pressure And What You Can Learn From Top Pros
+How to Play Under Pressure: Learning From The Pros

 If you watch the best pros like Nadal, Federer or Serena Williams who have mastered their mental game, you'll still see them feel the pressure and get tight in key situations.

 But, what these players have learned is how to play under pressure.

 The not so experienced tennis players play really well when they don't feel any pressure—meaning they are not anxious, they're not afraid, and they are in the zone.

 Everything works fine, and they accept those rare mistakes as part of the game.
 They have their game plan and they stick to it.

 But, once they reach a critical point in the match like serving for the set, facing a break point, or playing a tiebreak, their game falls apart.

 The most common reason that I see, and the biggest difference compared to the real masters of the game, is that these inexperienced players do not adapt their game to the pressure situation.